 For example, without a candid prognosis, a patient may decide to pursue costly or risky treatments that aren't supported with scientific evidence or that greatly reduce his or her remaining quality of life.
 Or a patient might not take the time to consider or plan for the kind of end-of-life care that he or she would really want—and deserve.

-In fact, about 80 percent of Americans want to live their last days at home, yet as many as 60 percent of all deaths occur in acute-care hospitals.
-And most of those hospital patients receive aggressive treatments in their last days.10 Such treatments often do little to extend patients' lives by any significant margin.
+According to the Stanford ML Group, about 80 percent of Americans want to live their last days at home, yet as many as 60 percent of all deaths occur in acute-care hospitals.
+And most of those hospital patients receive aggressive treatments in their last days.
+Such treatments often do little to extend patients' lives by any significant margin.
 Instead, they frequently prolong the suffering in an environment that is anything but peaceful.

 So as a terminally ill patient, it may be in your best interests to insist on honesty from your physicians.
 Get them to tell it to you straight, no matter how difficult the news will be to hear.
 Ask about the full range of potential outcomes.
 Or at least specify how much knowledge you want your doctors to share with you.